How to Personalization

 Personal Docker Compose file

-personal/docker-compose-personal.yml - This file is used to add to, or override the default configuration values defined in docker/docker-compose.yml.
+personal/docker-compose-personal.yml - This file is used to add to, or override the default configuration values defined in defaults/docker-compose.yml.
 It can be used to add custom volumes, environment variables, or other settings that are specific to the user.

 Potential use cases for this file include:

-• Mounting custom shell rc files (currently only .zshrc supported)
+- Mounting custom shell rc files (currently only .zshrc supported)

-• Mounting custom files into the container
+ansible.cfg - Mounting custom files into the container

 Personal aliases file